 For soft matter it explores the behavior of complex non-Newtonian fluids such as polymer solutions or surfactant systems under mechanical shear.

-For transport processes in porous media, advanced NMR methods may contribute to the understanding of molecular exchange processes as seen in microporous materials such as zeolites.
+For transport processes in porous media, advanced NMR methods may contribute to the understanding of molecular exchange processes as seen in microporous materials such as zeolites and metal organic frameworks (MOFs).
 It may also improve our understanding of transport and diffusion in natural porous media such as soil, rocks or aquifers.

 Ultimately, current research is continuously pushing the boundaries and versatility of the NMR-toolbox.